LeAD-M3D: Leveraging Asymmetric Distillation for Real-Time Monocular 3D Detection: Method: Accurate Real-Time M3D

-\inparagraph{Mixup-based information asymmetry.} Unlike previous methods, we leverage Mixup3D~\cite{monolss,cdrone} to augment the student input, enabling the student to learn to match the teacher's instance-depth features despite augmentation, thereby creating the desired asymmetry without requiring extra modalities.
-In particular, we blend two images at the pixel level and require the student model to predict all objects for both images.
-Crucially, mixup preserves object geometry in image coordinates, \ie projected centers, depths, dimensions, and orientation remain consistent.
-We exploit this invariance to cast distillation as a denoising objective in feature space.
+Unlike previous methods, we use MixUp \cite{monolss, cdrone} to augment the student input, enabling the student to learn to match the teacher's instance-depth features despite augmentation, creating a desired asymmetry without requiring extra modalities.
+In particular, we blend two images at the pixel level and require the student to detect all objects for both images.
+Unlike most other augmentation strategies, MixUp preserves the full spatial extent of all objects in both images while still creating a denoising task, so no GT annotations are lost.
+Crucially, MixUp preserves object geometry in image coordinates, \ie, projected centers, depths, dimensions, and orientation remain consistent.
+We exploit this invariance for distillation as a denoising task in feature space.

-As shown in \cref{fig:method_overview} (a), first, we feed two clean images to the teacher and the corresponding mixup image to the student.
-Second, we use \acf{tal} (\cref{sec:tal}) to assign each ground truth object to its best matching prediction from the teacher and separately to its best match from the student.
-This establishes explicit student–teacher pairs for the same underlying object, enabling feature-level distillation between corresponding predictions.
-It is worth noting that we distill the depth features from the depth head rather than generic backbone activations, where the scalar depth is obtained by multiplying the depth features $\mathcal{F}_{n,i}^{T}\in\mathbb{R}^{64}$ by a weight matrix $W^{T}\in\mathbb{R}^{64}$.
-We found that depth features yield more effective transfer for the 3D task.
+As shown in \cref{fig:method_overview}a, first, we feed two clean images to the teacher and the corresponding MixUp image to the student.
+Second, we use 3D-aware Consistent Matching (CM$_{\text{3D}}$) to assign each ground-truth object to its best-matching prediction from the teacher and separately to its best match from the student (\cref{sec:tal}).
+It is worth noting that we distill the depth features from the depth head rather than generic backbone activations, where the scalar depth is obtained by regression using the teachers weight matrix $W^{\rm T}\in\mathbb{R}^{Q}$ and the teachers depth features $\mathcal{F}_{i}^{\rm T}\in\mathbb{R}^{Q}$, where $i$ denotes a specific object in the image.
+This establishes explicit student-teacher pairs for the same underlying object, enabling feature-level distillation between corresponding predictions.
+We found that depth features yield more effective transfer for the 3D task than generic backbone features.